 In yet another instance to show how the Bhartiya Janata Party (BJP) and Rashtriya Swayamsevak Sangh (RSS) distort history to suit their communal agenda and to gain political mileage, the party’s Kerala unit chief Kummanam Rajasekharan called the Malabar Rebellion of 1921, also known as Moplah Rebellion, “the first jihadi massacre” in Kerala.

-This is what exactly they did in case of the freedom struggle in Malegaon.
+This is what exactly they did in the case of the freedom struggle in Malegaon.
 On April 25, 1921, a police officer loyal to the British rule was killed by Muslims and Hindus together.
 It is also on record that two Muslim constables were also killed in the same uprising.
 Following the crackdown by the British, five freedom fighters were hanged in Pune’s Yerwada Jail and two died during interrogation – all 07 Muslims.
 But, the right wing Hindu extremist groups claiming that the Malegaon uprising was a communal riot and an attack on Hindus, have till now not allowed to put the names of these seven Muslim martyrs on the memorial built by the government to recognize their sacrifice.

 Historians and scholars have recorded in detail how Hindus and Muslims together participated in the 1921 uprising of Malegaon.
 The union and state governments too acknowledged this in their respective gazettes.
 But for the right wing Hindu groups, acknowledging the sacrifices of Muslim freedom fighters of Malegaon will serve none of their purposes.
 Hence they give the entire incident a communal colour and propagate accordingly.